 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar PG4500B delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 3500W and a peak wattage of 4500W.
-When propane-powered, it has 3100 rated watts and 4100 peak watts.
+With its dual-fuel technology, the powerful and versatile Pulsar PG4500B provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 3500W along with a peak wattage of 4500W.
+While propane-powered, it provides 3100 rated watts and 4100 starting watts.

-The generator features a conventional pull-start mechanism.
+The generator features a simple traditional pull-start mechanism.
 It is rated for a noise of 70 dBA (just as noisy as a vacuum cleaner).

-This Pulsar generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').
-In addition, as the PG4500B holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Pulsar generator is RV Ready.
+In addition, since the PG4500B bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.